UoB-COMSM0110/2024-group-9/README.md

 https://github.com/UoB-COMSM0110/2024-group-9/assets/150346688/9aba87e4-707f-4f0e-945d-71c6c36d82be

 Players are able to change the keybinds for the game controls, and these are stored in the GameState class so that the tutorial instructions and Game Settings menu will always refer to the chosen keys.
-The tutorial instructions themselves are stored in an ArrayList which is stepped through as the player progresses through the tutorial.
+The tutorial instructions themselves are stored in an ArrayList of Strings which is stepped through as the player progresses through the tutorial.

-The scoring formula is based mainly on the inverse of the time taken to complete each level, with additional points for lives remaining at the end of each level and the number of enemies defeated, with an additional weighting for the difficult mode.
+The scoring formula is based mainly on the inverse of the time taken to complete each level, with additional points for lives remaining at the end of each level and the number of enemies defeated, and an additional weighting for the difficult mode.
 Level scores are summed and sent to the leaderboard when a player either finishes the game or loses all three hearts in difficult mode.
 (In easy mode losing all three hearts means restarting the current level, rather than a Game Over scenario.)

 The design information for each level is stored in a JSON file, which constrains the width and height of the available space for the level and specifies the weather, background image, player sprite's starting location, and the size and location of the platforms, enemies and spaceship part.
 Once set up, this approach enabled us to quickly and smoothly add more levels while keeping the verbose level data out of the Processing code itself.
 When the player retrieves the level's spaceship part, the level ends and the score for each level completed is shown before the player is invited to continue to the next level.
 A new Level object is instantiated at that point.